Waking up with the regular-old alarm clock:

-The Biobrite Sunrise Clock has a different design as you can see in the picture above and has a nice hand blown glass top.
-It has the same features as the Philips Wakeup Light, with different settings for sunrise and sunset.
+The Biobrite Sunrise Clock has a different design as you can see in the picture above and has a nice hand-made opal glass globe.

 #3 – Verilux Rise and Shine

-Like the other ones above, it has both dusk and dawn features, plus 4 built-in nature sounds to fall asleep or wake up to (Songbird Serenade, Pond Life Harmony, Ocean Rhythms, or Streamside Melodies).
-And FM radio.
+Like the other ones above, it has both dusk and dawn features, plus 4 built-in nature sounds to fall asleep or wake up to (Songbird Serenade, Pond Life Harmony, Ocean Rhythms, or Streamside Melodies) and FM radio.

 It also can be used as a bedside lamps and has 20 different light settings.

 How it Works – to turn the light off, you can just press down on the dome, and the light will turn on / off.
 This is also the snooze button for the alarm, but you can choose not to use any sounds at all.

 The Verilux doesn’t have a sunset feature, but you can set it for a time in 5 minute increments – for example 10, 15, 30 etc. it will gradually darken and go off.